emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - For the analysis I decided it was easier to merge the 2
 > Home -> transform data -> Home -> Combine -> Merge queries (Full Outer) -> expand -> Close and apply

 - could be any merge option as both datasets have the same number of rows and are complete

 ## Page 1 - demographics of sample population
 - count of gender
 - count of income
 - count of race
 - count of age groups

--
+### Graph 1
+- created a new column to change the research codes '1' and '2' to 'male' and 'female'
+- sometimes the data type in the original column will need changing e.g. to a whole number
+> Home -> New Column

+a window for a DAX expression appears
+> DAX: **Gender = SWITCH ( TRUE (), data[RIAGENDR] = 1, "Male", data[RIAGENDR] = 2, "Female", "other")**